Moving to Slovenia Guide

 Slovenia is becoming a popular destination for expats because it has so much on offer and provides a great intercultural experience.
 The country’s clean and peaceful living, epic scenery, diverse cuisine and first-class wine and beer are just a few reasons why so many are choosing to move there.
 Not to mention it’s one of the safest countries in the world with extremely low crime rates, making it a very favourable environment.

 Although a small country Slovenia has a surprising variety of climates.
 The climate in the northeast can be described as continental with pleasantly warm, dry summers followed by cold winters.
-The high mountainous regions experience a severe Alpine climate whilst the coastal areas and much of the south have a Mediterranean style climate.
+The high mountainous regions experience a severe Alpine climate whilst the coastal areas and much of the south has a Mediterranean-style climate.
 Winters can be very cold with northeasterly winds known as Bora sweeping across the country.
 The mountainous regions of the country are especially affected by this and even experience heavy snowfall.

 Summer temperatures tend to reach 20-26 °C and most of the time it remains comfortable but warm enough to take a dip in the many lakes that scatter the country.
 The coastal towns are blessed with the highest number of sunshine hours whilst the capital Ljubljana gets the least.